rscode999/cnet/documentation/rules.md

 If, under these settings, the code does not compile, the offending changes must be rejected.

 ## Final Remarks
-No one involved with this project may make references to K-Pop Demon Hunters.
+No contributors, viewers, or users may make references to K-Pop Demon Hunters.

 You agree that the "6 7" meme is cringe.
 You agree not to cite or make references to the "6 7" meme.